Helping you and your child stay on top of asthma

 2. Keep them symptom-free

 If your child doesn’t have any asthma symptoms, that’s great – you’re doing a good job of managing their asthma.
 But a review can help to keep them symptom-free in the future.
 Asthma symptoms can come and go, and your child’s asthma can change over time, especially as they get older.
-At their review, the GP or asthma nurse may carry out some simple tests to find out how well they really are – remember that children aren’t always able to explain how they’re feeling.
+At their review, the GP or asthma nurse may carry out some simple tests, for example a peak flow test, to find out how well they really are – remember that children aren’t always able to explain how they’re feeling.
 Your GP or asthma nurse will also make sure they’re on the right dose of medicine to keep their symptoms at bay, so they can carry on doing the things they want to do.

 3. Feel more confident